-I/We have directed my/our proxy/proxies to vote for or against the Resolutions to be proposed at the AGM as indicated hereunder.
-If no specific directions as to voting are given, the proxy/proxies may vote or abstain from voting at his/their discretion, as he/they will on any other matters arising at the AGM.
-If no person is named in the above boxes, the Chairman of the AGM shall be my/our proxy to vote, for or against the Resolutions to be proposed at the AGM, as indicated hereunder for me/us and on my/our behalf at the AGM and at any adjournment thereof.

-No. Resolutions Relating To: For Against AS ORDINARY BUSINESS 1 Adoption of Directors' Statement and the audited financial statements of the Company for the financial year ended 31 December 2018 together with the Auditors' Report thereon 2 Payment of proposed first and final tax exempt one-tier dividend of 0.8 Singapore cents per ordinary share and special dividend of 0.1 Singapore cents per ordinary share for the financial year ended 31 December 2018 3 Re-election of Mr Lim Teck Chuan as a Director 4 Re-election of Mr Lim Teck Chai Danny as a Director 5 Re-election of Mr Tan Soon Liang as a Director 6 Re-election of Mr Sho Kian Hin as a Director 7 Approval of Directors' fees for the financial year ending 31 December 2019 8 Re-appointment of Deloitte & Touche LLP as auditors AS SPECIAL BUSINESS 9 Authority to allot and issue shares in the capital of the Company and/or instruments pursuant to Section 161 of the Companies Act 10 Authority to grant awards and issue shares pursuant to the Choo Chiang Performance Share Plan

-\ Please indicate your vote "For" or "Against" with a " $\sqrt{}$ " within the boxes provided
+I/We .
+NRIC/Passport/0 Co.
+Registration I lo CHOO CHIANG HOLDINGS LTD. he ereby appoint Name Address NRIC/Pa NRIC/Passport No. Proportion of Shareholdings (%) and/o r (delete as appropriate) Name Address NRIC/Passport No. Proportion of Shareholdings (%) Comp 24 Ap I/We indica voting above pany to be held at Octobril 2019 at 11.00 a.m. and have directed my/our pated hereunder.
+If no span at his/their discretion, a boxes, the Chairman of ote for me/us and on my/our behading on, Orchid Country Club, 1 Orchid at any adjournment thereof.
+Arroxy/proxies to vote for or again becific directions as to voting are as he/they will on any other matter the AGM shall be my/our proxy to be under for me/us and on my/our beautiful to the country of the thid Club Road, ast the Resolutio given, the proxy ers arising at the o vote, for or aga ns to be proposed as AGM.
+If no inst the Res roposed a ay vote o person i olutions on Wednesday, at the AGM as r abstain from s named in the to be proposed No. Resolutions Relating To: For Against AS ORDINARY BUSINESS 1 Adoption of Directors' Statement and the audited financial statements of the Company for the financial year ended 31 December 2018 together with the Auditors' Report thereon 2 Payment of proposed first and final tax exempt one-tier dividend of 0.8 Singapore cents per ordinary share and special dividend of 0.1 Singapore cents per ordinary share for the financial year ended 31 December 2018 3 Re-election of Mr Lim Mr Lim Teck Chuan as a Director 4 Re-election of Mr Lim ction of Mr Lim Teck Chai Danny as a Director 5 Re-election of Mr Tan Soon Liang as a Director 6 Re-election of Mr Sho Kian Hin as a Director 7 Approval of Directors' fees for the financial year ending 31 December 2019 8 Re-appointment of Deloitte & Touche LLP as auditors AS SPECIAL BUSINESS 9 Authority to allot and issue shares in the capital of the Company and/or instruments pursuant to Section 161 of the Companies Act 10 Authority to grant awards and issue shares pursuant to the Choo Chiang Performance Share Plan Pl ease indicate your vote "For" or "Against" with a "√" wit thin the boxes pr ovided Dated d this day of .
+2019 Total Number of Shares Held